Turbidity Barrier Installation

 - Work to avoid sharp objects or areas which may damage the silt barrier during its deployment.

-Other helpful tools for this type of installation include the following:
+Other helpful tools for this type of installation include:

 When choosing a silt barrier, it is typically advised that the barrier be able to meet your water and site conditions.
-In general, you will want to take the following options into consideration:
+In general, you will want to take the following factors into consideration:

 - Water Velocity